 While much of the most heated debate has focused on political speech on social media, Section 230 is one of the foundational laws of the Internet that provides benefits for everything from e-commerce sites to dating apps to podcasts.
 However, advocates for reform argue that it has not kept up with the rapid changes in how people share information and conduct business online.
 Meanwhile, Section 230’s supporters contend that any changes to the law could come with devastating consequences for competition, innovation, and free speech.

-Please join ITIF for a discussion of these issues with leading experts on intermediary liability, free speech, and content moderation to assess the current debate surrounding Section 230 and forecast how it might unfold in the coming year.
+ITIF hosted a discussion of these issues with leading experts on intermediary liability, free speech, and content moderation to assess the current debate surrounding Section 230 and forecast how it might unfold in the coming year.